hypriot/blog/content/post/building-docker-directly-on-a-raspberry-pi.md

 version of the Docker Engine.
 The last commit is from the applied PR.

-### Run the Builder
+### Run the build

-And here comes the really boring magic, we'll start the building process and have to wait for a really long time to get the build finished.
+And here comes the magic: we'll start the build process and then have to wait for a really long time for it to finish.

 ```
 $ time make deb